geoffreylitt/convivial-paper/all.md

 * Personal data
 * Extension helpers

-# Future work / Open Questions
+# Future work

 * How far does functionality go?
   * workflows? triggers?
-  * what can and can't be done?
+  * what can and can't be done
-	*
 * automated wrappers?
   * lean on existing tech
 * usability studies

-# Conclusions

 # Todos

 * remove bold text for the proceedings version
+* go through the Programming proceedings template checklist